YerkoPalma/choo-websocket/README.md

 ## API
 ### `plugin = ws([route], [opts])`

-The plugin accept two optional parameters.
-You can pass the `route` for the web socket, default to `window.location.host`.
+The plugin accepts two optional parameters.
+You can pass the `route` for the web socket, which defaults to `window.location.host`.
 Notice that you don't need to specify the `ws` protocol.
-Also you can pass some options as a second argument
+Also you can pass some options as a second argument.

 - `secure`: Boolean.
 Set to true if you are in a secure environment.
 If you mix environment, it will throw on creation of the socket.